 Orvis Clearwater Freshwater fly fishing Rods ($198)

 The Orvis Clearwater Fly fishing rod is perfect for any freshwater fly fisherman. available in various weights and lengths there is a fly rod for all purposes. whether you fish for small creek cutthroat or fat browns in your local river there will be an Orvis Clearwater rod to meet your needs.
 The Orvis Clearwater fly rod has been designed to cast the tiniest of dry flies right up to a large streamer.

 With a great balance between strength and precision, this fly rod is a great deal for its price.
-With a 25 year warranty, it’s going to be with you for many years and land you plenty of fish.
+With a 25-year warranty, it’s going to be with you for many years and land you plenty of fish.

-The only negative comment about this Orvis fly rod is that it doesn’t have a hook keep which some dislike but that aside it is still one of the best rods for under $200.
+The only negative comment about this Orvis fly rod is that it doesn’t have a hook keep which some dislike but aside it is still one of the best rods for under $200.
 Available in weights 2 to 6 all your freshwater adventures are covered.

 For our full Orvis Clearwater Review see our post here.